waal70/home-infra/README.md

 ## Role-pve:
 * Follows https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_12_Bookworm to install pve over the standard Debian install
-* Also sets root user password for initial login into web-interface
+* Also sets root user password for initial login into web-interfaceset

 ## To use preseed:
 * Publish ./debian-preseed/ps.cfg on a webserver